 A Director at Cornerstone Building Brands (CNR) is Buying Shares

-This recent transaction increases Gary Forbes’ holding in the company by 9.68% to a total of $531.8K.
-In addition to Gary Forbes, 3 other CNR executives reported Buy trades in the last month.
+Following this transaction Gary Forbes’ holding in the company was increased by 10.29% to a total of $437.3K.
+In addition to Gary Forbes, 4 other CNR executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>